mzur/webdev/lesson-6/README.md

 Here we define that the new database table should have the columns `id`, `created_at`, `updated_at` (from `timestamps()`), `hash` and `user_id`.
 The `user_id` should contain a foreign key from the `users` table with the additional constraint that an a row in `images` should be deleted whenever the respective row in `users` is deleted.
 Constraints like these are a great way to maintain consistency in the database (e.g. you could also say that a user is not allowed to be deleted as long as they have images).
 Finally we define a unique composite index with the `hash` and `user_id` columns.
 This will speed up queries like "find the image with hash x of user y" that we need later.
 Also it ensures that each user can create only a single database entry for a given image (hash).

+Execute `php artisan migrate` to apply the new migration to your database.

 ### The Model

 File: `app/Models/Image.php`